jixxed/StationeersMods/doc/CREATE-MOD-UNITY.md

 there is a `stationeersmods` file in the `About` folder.
 This file is mandatory for StationeersMods mods as a way to recognize the mod needs to be processed as a StationeersMods mod.

 An overlay image is provided for you to use to create your own thumbnail.
-Replace Preview.png and thumb.png with your own preview images if desired
+Replace `Preview.png` and `thumb.png` with your own preview images if desired

-Edit the About.xml file in Assets/About (in the Unity Project) as needed.
+Edit the `About.xml` file in `Assets/About` (in the Unity Project) as needed.
 This will be copied to the output directory each time it's exported, and is not updated from the Export Settings

+Follow the instructions provided in the `readme` in the `About` folder once finished

 # Upload to Steam Workshop